facebookpixel

 Staley Prize and new book shelves flank the entrance to the stacks

-The library has a strong basic anthropology collection with emphasis on innovative research in the major subdisciplines: archaeology, cultural anthropology, biological anthropology, and linguistic anthropology.
+The library has a strong basic anthropology collection with emphasis on innovative research in the four major subdisciplines: archaeology, cultural anthropology, biological anthropology, and linguistic anthropology.
 A large part of the collection is devoted to Native American history and culture, particularly the arts.
 The American Southwest and Mesoamerica are geographic focus areas, however there are also many ethnographies of cultures around the world.
-There are separate areas to browse for New Books, Staley Prize Winners, the Southwest Collection, Oversized books, and SAR Press titles.
+There are separate areas to browse for New Books, Staley Prize Winners, the Southwest Collection, Fiction, Oversized books, and SAR Press titles.
 The collection is cataloged and shelved by Dewey Decimal classification.
-Comments are welcome concerning better methods of organizing Indigenous subjects, with the goal of social justice.
+Comments are welcome to improve organization of Indigenous subjects, with the goal of social justice.

 Borrowing Privileges

 Books can be checked out by the SAR community: staff, volunteers, resident fellows, senior scholars, and SAR members.
 Visiting scholars, independent researchers, and the general public may use materials inside the library for reference only.
 Library cards are not issued.
 Instead, the SAR membership card functions as a library card for all members and volunteers.
 New members may register for a library account through the online catalog.
 New accounts need to be verified in person by showing a photo ID and a current SAR membership card.
-Those who join SAR with a family membership will have individual library accounts for each person.
-Library accounts expire after one year at the same time as the membership.
+Library accounts expire each year at the same time as the membership.

 Books are loaned for 4 weeks at a time, with the option to renew.
 All books removed from the library must first be checked out from the librarian.
 There is no self check-out.
 The library building also contains staff offices for the Scholar Programs Division.
-As a result, the building may be open and access to the collection available at times without library service.
-In the absence of the librarian, the library is open for independent study and books may be used on the premises only.
+When the building is open without the librarian present, staff and visitors may use books inside the library only.

 SAR members may purchase interlibrary loan service as an added benefit along with their membership for an additional $50.
 ILL books may come from libraries within the state or from across the nation and take up to three weeks to arrive.
 Loan periods vary widely and are determined by the lending library.
 Renewals are not guaranteed.
 ILL books must be returned by the due date.
 Late returns will result in the loss of ILL privileges.